yoonsikp/microEMR/commands.md

 nchart open <UUID>
 A
-- cp from golden to scratch/$user/
+- cp from upstream to scratch/$user/
 B
 - git clone from
-- cp from golden to scratch/$user/
+- cp from upstream to scratch/$user/

 nchart close <UUID>
 - run nchart commit